The Hampton Lacrosse Story: From Incredible Loss Comes Family

 Mike Crawford had a dream to start the first-ever lacrosse club at Hampton University during his senior year, but the college student passed away suddenly before he could see his dream to its end.
-However, his parents, Verina Mathis-Crawford and Errol Crawford, took up the mantle of lacrosse at the historically black college, and have now made lacrosse a reality at Hampton in honor of their son.
+However, his parents, Verina Mathis-Crawford and Errol Crawford, took up the mantle of Hampton Lacrosse at the historically black college, and have now made lacrosse a reality at Hampton in honor of their son.
 From incredible loss and sadness comes growth, and a brand new extended family.

 Mike Crawford had a long history with lacrosse.
 He went to St. Thomas More in CT for prep school, where he played the game, along with football and basketball.
 He always enjoyed the sport of lacrosse, and the camaraderie and challenges it provided.
 Mike’s most oft-used motto was “carpe diem“, or “seize the day“, and lacrosse really gave him the opportunity to go out and make those words a reality in his own life.
 But for Mike it didn’t stop there, and it wasn’t all about him.
 He was also a member of Big Brothers and Big Sisters in CT and a mentor to younger students throughout his life.
 Mike was a giver.
 That was his way to seize the day.